 Student auditors must be in good academic, behavioral, and administrative standing to qualify for the auditing benefit.
 Audited courses will not be noted on a student's transcript.
-To explore the student auditing option, please write to your academic advisor.
+To explore the student auditing option, please contact your academic advisor.
+If you are a current Columbia University student not enrolled in SPS, you are not eligible to audit courses within the school.
+To learn more about our auditing program, please refer to the auditing page.